ScottLogic/blog/_posts/2018-12-12-bridging-ui-libraries-for-decoupled-long-lived-widely-reusable-components.md

 title: Bridging UI libraries for decoupled, long-lived, widely-reusable components
 date: 2018-12-12 00:00:00 Z
 categories:
-- rwilliams
 - Tech
 author: rwilliams
 layout: default_post
 summary: It's useful to be able to use components built using one framework, within different frameworks.
 In this post, I explore considerations and patterns, and finish off with an example using React and D3.
 ---

 Components are a key part of modern frontend development, allowing us to compose trees of encapsulated pieces into complete applications in a maintainable way.